0xTCG/sequre/README.md

 ```
 where `<ipN>` denotes the IP address of each party and `<pid>` denotes the ID of the party.

-For example, in a two-party setup with a trusted dealer, run:
+For example, in a two-party setup with a trusted dealer, run (IP addresses are random):
 ```bash
 SEQURE_CP_IPS=192.168.0.1,192.168.0.2,192.168.0.3 sequre examples/online_run.codon 0
 ```